Raft: Consensus made simple(r)

 Raft mitigates this issue by using a randomized election timeout for each node, meaning one of the followers will usually timeout before the others, likely becoming the new leader.

 Even having this randomized timeout, we can still have a split vote situation, where none of the nodes have the majority of the votes.
 For example, in a cluster of 5 nodes when the leader dies we would end up with 4 nodes, and if 2 of these nodes timeout roughly at the same time, each one could get 2 votes, so none of them can become the leader.
 The solution is as simple as it can be: Just wait for another timeout, that will most likely solve the issue.
-When this timeout happens and the term doesn't have a leader, a new term will be initiated, and each node will have a new random timeout value for the next election, that is probably not the same again.
+When this timeout happens and the term doesn’t have a leader, a new term will be initiated, and each node will have a new random timeout value for the next election, which is probably not the same again.
 We will have a performance penalty because of that, but this timeout is usually just a few milliseconds, and a split vote situation should be quite rare.

 This is the part that we really care about: How to keep this replicated log.

 After we have an elected leader, every request is sent to this node.
-If a follower node receives a request it can just redirect it to the leader or return and error to the client, indicating which node is the leader.
+If a follower node receives a request it can just redirect it to the leader or return an error to the client, indicating which node is the leader.

 AppendEntries.
 Although the message was appended to the log, it was not committed yet, and the client didn’t get a confirmation that the operation succeeded.
 Just after the leader gets a confirmation from the majority of the nodes it can actually commit the message, knowing it’s safely stored, and then respond to the client.
 When the followers receive the next heartbeat message (that is just an empty